ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

    * Number of volumes or shares that you want to associate with the backup policy.
    * Average amount of data per volume or share (in GBs).
 For example, you might associate two volumes with a policy.
 The first volume has 4 GB of data and the second 20 GB.
 An average of the two would be 12 GB.
    * Number of backups per volume or share per month.
 You can take a maximum of 750 backup snapshots per volume and a maximum of 750 backups per share.
-   * Percent of incremental change after the initial backup.
+   * Percentage of incremental change after the initial backup.
 For example, a 15% increase in size for each subsequent backup.

 3. When you're finished, click **Calculate cost**.